anyarcherty/Titanic-Kaggle/README.md

               Age Feature is most relevent with Fare feature

-              From the description, I divide fare into 4 group
+              From the fare feature description, divided fare into 4 group:

               Group 1: fare: <=10